 Rexit will continuously review our carbon footprint in all aspects of our operations.
-Efforts are made to reduce the degradation to our environment whenever required.
-This would include investing in newer equipment (e.g. servers, communication equipment, computers, etc.) to replace older ones to improve efficiency.
-Rexit has upgraded our assets and migrated our production data centre to a Tier 3 data centre at TM One, Brickfields.
-This data centre comes with a Green Building Index certification and an intelligent power meter to manage power consumption to ensure that the facility is environmentally friendly.
+To reduce the degradation to our environment, investments in acquiring newer equipment (e.g. servers, communication equipment, computers, etc.) are made to replace older ones to improve efficiency.
+Rexit has upgraded our assets and migrated our production data centre to a Tier 3 data centre at TM One, Brickfields in April 2021 which has a Green Building Index certification and an intelligent power meter to manage power consumption to ensure that the facility is environment friendly.

-New LED lightings are being installed to replace the older types and we encourage our employees to utilize tele-conferencing, emails, instant messaging for communication purposes and store soft copies of documents instead of hard copies thus further reducing the carbon footprints.
+Rexit recently replaced the lighting system for the whole building to completely new LED lightings, which should conserve energy in the long run.
+Rexit encourages our employees to utilise tele-conferencing, emails, instant messaging for communication purposes and store soft copies of documents instead of printed documents thus reducing the carbon footprint.